Please note that we have waived first-year membership

 1. Education and/or Experience.
 NSHI requires a minimum of 90 hours of accredited home inspector education

 or a minimum of 25 paid inspections before an individual may apply for membership and begin performing residential

 2. NSHI Exam or Equivalent.
 NSHI requires new members to pass the NSHI exam, which is a national exam

 sponsored by NSHI and provided to members at no charge, or to have passed an equivalent national exam.

 3. State Requirements.

-NSHI requires its members to meet all applicable state licensing requirements for home inspectors which may include
+NSHI requires its members to complete all mandatory state licensing or registration requirements for home inspectors

 4. Ethics & Standards.
 All members must agree to abide by the NSHI Standards of Practice and Code